-Our next expedition to Greenland will take place from 12th till 18th April 2017.
+Our next expedition to Greenland will take place in April 2018.
 Would you like to join or wish further information?
-Then please contact Felicitas von Peter (E: email@example.com; T: +49 30 240 88 240).
+Please contact Felicitas von Peter (E: email@example.com; T: +49 30 240 88 240).

 for people with similar interests to meet

 Are you from a family involved in philanthropy?
 Or are you driven to make the world a better place?
 Are you part of the Next Generation and want the chance to make your ideas reality, and talk about the issues that matter to you with likeminded people?

 Active dialogue and shared discovery are at the heart of the Active Philanthropy Communities: current philanthropists and social investors and those looking to join their ranks swap stories of their own projects and experiences.
 Specially-chosen outside experts sometimes come to report on exciting developments and new initiatives.
 Active Philanthropy is responsible for the organisation and supervision of the Communities and their participants.